labex-labs/open-source-labs/python/python-mastery/lab-ex2-6-first-class-objects/en/step4.md

     return DataCollection(headers, columns)
 ```

-This code defines:
+This code does two important things:

-1. A `DataCollection` class that stores data in columns but presents it as row dictionaries
+1. It defines a `DataCollection` class.
+This class stores data in columns, but it allows us to access the data as if it were a list of row dictionaries.
+This is useful because it provides a familiar way to work with the data.
-2. A `read_csv_as_columns` function that reads CSV data into this column-oriented structure
+2. It defines a `read_csv_as_columns` function.
+This function reads CSV data from a file and stores it in a column-oriented structure.
+It also converts each field in the CSV file according to the types we provide.

 ## Testing the Column-Oriented Reader

-Let's test our column-oriented reader with the CTA bus data.
-Open a Python interpreter:
+Let's test our column-oriented reader using the CTA bus data.
+First, open a Python interpreter.
+You can do this by running the following command in your terminal:

 ```bash
 python3
 ```

+Once the Python interpreter is open, run the following code:

 ```python
 import colreader